Josuejb335/Josuejb335/README.md

 ## More Info

 - I’m currently focusing on my studies and don’t have any specific projects to showcase yet, but stay tuned!
-- References or additional information can be added later.

 Thanks for stopping by! 😊